Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Introduction

-To mitigate the above issue, we propose learning from self-sampled programs.
-Concretely, during the training time, the model samples programs from the program space, keep track of all programs that are semantically correct with respect to the user specification, and learn from all of these correct programs as oppose to only from the reference program.
-To further improve the effectiveness of learning from self-sampled programs, we allow the model to learn from partially-correct programs, whose intermediate execution states are consistent with known correct programs.
-This new technique allows the model to maximally utilize the self-sampled programs and more efficiently explore the program space.
-We also study various common loss functions for learning from multiple programs targets for a single specification, including augmented-MLE, Maximize Marginal Likelihood (MML) and $\beta$-smoothed MML~\citep{guu2017language}.
+To mitigate this issue, we propose learning from self-sampled solutions.
+Concretely, during training time, the model samples alternative solutions, and keeps track of all solutions that are semantically correct with respect to the gold execution result, and learns from all of these correct solutions as opposed to only from the reference.
+To further improve the effectiveness of learning from self-sampled solutions, we allow the model to learn from partially-correct solutions, whose intermediate states are consistent with intermediate states of known correct solutions.
+This new technique allows the model to maximally utilize the self-sampling and more efficiently explore the solution space.
+We also study various common loss functions for learning from multiple targets for a single natural language input, including augmented-MLE, Maximize Marginal Likelihood (MML) and $\beta$-smoothed MML~\citep{guu2017language} and find that their different gradient equations greatly affect the learning capabilities of the model.

-We perform experiments on two math programming tasks, namely MathQA-Python~\citep{austin2021program} and Grade-School-Math (GSM)~\citep{cobbe2021training}, where the task is to generate python programs to solve math problems described in natural language descriptions.
-Results show that learning from self-sampled programs can improve the \patks{100} from 22.7\% to 35.0\% for GSM, and 25.1\% to 28.2\% for \patks{80} on a filtered version of MathQA-Python.
-Moreover, we find that adding partially-correct programs can outperform using only fully-correct programs by 2.7\% on the GSM and it also shows improvement with MathQA-Python.
-Such performance boosts from our proposed methods are also consistent for different model sizes for the pretrained code language models.
-Ablation on different loss functions show that MLE-Aug loss is the most effective in learning from multiple program targets and yields the most improvements over MLE loss.
+We perform experiments on two math reasoning tasks, namely MathQA-Python~\citep{austin2021program} and Grade-School-Math (GSM)~\citep{cobbe2021training}, and finetune GPT-Neo models \citep{gpt-neo} to generate Python program as solutions from the problem description in natural language.
+Results show that learning from self-sampled solutions can improve the \patks{100} from 35.5\% to 44.5\% for GSM, and 27.6\% to 36.2\% for \patks{80} on a filtered version of MathQA-Python.\footnote{We choose different $k$ for evaluating \patk to be consistent with previous work.} Moreover, we find that learning from partially-correct solutions generally improves performance over learning from just fully-correct solutions (\eg +3.0\% \patks{100} for GSM8K) as it guides the sampling process, discovering more alternative solutions for learning.
+Such performance boosts from our proposed methods are also consistent for different model sizes.
+Ablation on different loss functions shows that MLE-Aug loss is the most effective in learning from multiple targets and yields the most improvements over MLE loss.